jacovis/Javi.FFmpeg/README.md

 ## Features
 - Wraps the commandline tool ffmpeg.exe
 - Provides events for progress, completion and for every line of output from the commandline.
-- ffmpeg proces can be cancelled from code.
+- ffmpeg process can be cancelled from code.

 ## Getting Started